zollerp/RTD-AWF/source/class3/module4/module4.rst

 **Demo Protecting Credentials with F5 DataSafe - pre-configured**

-.. note:: KNOWN BUG in 14.1 (seems to be fixed in 15.1.1): you need to enable AJAX, save, and disable AJAX in Datasafe profile for /user/login to make it works.
+.. note:: KNOWN BUG in 14.1 (fixed in 15.1.1): you need to enable AJAX, save, and disable AJAX in Datasafe profile for /user/login to make it works.

 Steps: